2022-2023 Highly Pathogenic Avian Influenza

 - According to the CDC, Recent Bird Flu Infections in U.S. Wild Birds and Poultry Pose a Low Risk to the Public.

-- Federal and State partners are working jointly on additional surveillance and testing in the nearby area, following existing avian influenza response plans.
+- Federal and State partners work jointly on additional surveillance and testing in and nearby affected areas, following existing avian influenza response plans.

 - The United States has the strongest AI surveillance program in the world, and USDA is working with its partners to actively look for the disease in poultry operations, live bird markets, and in migratory wild bird populations.